aoskarih/Vibrations-with-AIMS/README.md

 # Vibrational spectrum with FHI-AIMS

-## Making spectrum for molecule
+## Guide to

-This is a step-by-step guide to getting vibrational spectrum for your molecule.
+This is a step-by-step guide to getting vibrational spectrum for your molecule with FHI-AIMS.

 ### Steps